-Sound files should be standard Windows RIFF files (with the .way extension), however. the data format should be MPEG - laver 3, 44100Hz, stereo.
+Sound files should be standard Windows RIFF files (with the .wav extension), however, the data format should be MPEG - layer 3, 44100Hz, stereo.
 You can create such files using various widely available converters.
 Please be sure the file is in the correct format and has the correct extension; otherwise, it may not play correctly.